Zbornak/turboPay/README.md

 - Items are added and the total is calculated
 - The transaction is processed
 - A digital receipt is downloaded as a txt file (if user says yes to prompt)

+-addr flag allows users to decide what network address to use (default :4000)